 The main characteristic of this illness is “sudden onset”.
 People who have the flu often feel some or all of these symptoms: fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, fatigue, vomiting and diarrhea may occur in some cases, though this is more common in children than adults.

-Most people who get influenza will recover in a few days to less than two weeks, but some people will develop complications (such as pneumonia) as a result of the flu, some of which can be life-threatening and result in death.
+Most people who get influenza will recover in a few days to less than two weeks, but some people can develop complications, such as pneumonia, which can be life-threatening and possibly result in death.
 Pneumonia, bronchitis, and sinus and ear infections are three examples of complications from the flu.
 The flu can make chronic health problems worse.
 For example, people with asthma may experience asthma attacks while they have the flu, and people with chronic congestive heart failure may have worsening of this condition that is triggered by the flu.
-People 65 years and older, people with certain chronic medical conditions (such as asthma, diabetes, or heart disease), pregnant women, and young children are at a higher risk form influenza.
+People 65 years and older, people with certain chronic medical conditions (such as asthma, diabetes, or heart disease), pregnant women, and young children are at a higher risk for complications.